AvinashYadav58/user-document_management/README.md

 ## Description

-This project is a backend service built using the [NestJS](https://nestjs.com/) framework.
-It provides user authentication, document management, and ingestion controls.
-The project integrates with AWS RDS for database management and is designed to be efficient and scalable.
+This project is a backend service built using the NestJS framework.
+It manages user authentication, document management, and ingestion processes.
+The project integrates with AWS RDS for database management and follows modular and scalable design principles.

 ## Features

 - User Authentication: Register, login, logout, and role-based access control (admin, editor, viewer).
 - User Management: Admin-only functionality for managing user roles and permissions.
 - Document Management: CRUD operations for user documents.
+AWS S3 integration for secure document storage.
-- Ingestion Management: Handles document ingestion pipelines.
+- Ingestion Management: APIs to trigger and manage ingestion pipelines for document processing.

 ## Prerequisites